 6 Resources to Find Out More About the German Way of Life

 These are only a few ways the German way of life differs from the American one.
-If you’re interested in discovering more quirks and specifics, here are six resources that can give you more insight.
+If you’re interested in discovering more quirks and specifics, here are seven resources that can give you more insight.

 This documentary from the BBC involves a British family moving to Germany to find out what exactly makes the German way of life and how Germans are so productive.
 They rent an apartment in the Bavarian city of Nuremberg and create a routine that’s typically German, with the husband getting a job in a pencil factory and the wife staying at home to take care of the kids.